oriuminc/secondlevel/README.md

   - Memcache
   - APC

-This profile makes use of a layout derived from that used for [packaging Drupal.org distros][drush-make-distros], with some additional features.
-The rationale behind this is that when we layout our projects according to these guidelines, we don't need to document as much, and we will also learn how to package our own distribution for drupal.org in the future.
+This profile uses a layout derived from that of [packaging Drupal.org distros][drush-make-distros], with some additional features.
+The rationale behind this is that by laying out our projects according to these guidelines, there's less to document, and we also learn how to package package distros for drupal.org in the future.

 Layout
 ------